abhishekuniyal2024/hr-linkedin/README.md

 - [ ] Multi-language support
 - [ ] Dashboard for workflow monitoring
 - [ ] Integration with ATS systems
-- [ ] Advanced analytics and reporting
+- [ ] Advanced analytics and reporting #ai-hiring-automation